AlejandroIbarraC/ConverterNZRI/README.md

 :-------------------------:|:-------------------------:
 ![](readme-images/s3.png)  |  ![](readme-images/s4.png)

-## Getting Started
+## Getting Started 🚀

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites
+### Prerequisites 👓

-What things you need to install the software and how to install them
+Software you need to install to run this project:

 ```
 Qt 5.14 or higher
 CMake 3.15 or higher
 ```

-### Installing
+### Installing 💻

 Install Qt using your preferred method.
 I usually just download the installer found in the official website and select the desktop version along with Qt Creator IDE.
-You also need to install CMake if you don't have it already to run C++ programs.
+You also need to install [CMake](https://cmake.org/download/) if you don't have it already to compile and run C++ programs.

 Once that's set up you can run the app using Qt Creator or an IDE of your choice.
 Keep in mind you may need to replace the editors CMake path with the one bundled with Qt.

-An example of this is Jetbrains CLion (a very cool looking C/C++ IDE that I personally really like), to run Qt go to
+An example of this is Jetbrains CLion (a very cool looking C/C++ IDE that I personally really like), to run Qt apps go to

 Preferences -> Build, Execution and Deployment -> CMake -> CMake Options entry